TheCrittaC/BigBen/README.txt

 it will write the number of users in each channel to the given file.
 This updates with each join and part, and every fifteen seconds.

+If you would like to see the bot in action and/or talk with me and the bot, you can join #BigBen on irc://irc.rizon.net.

 BigBen is licensed under the terms of the GNU General Public license, version 2 or later, at the user's discretion.